rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Mankind, who was created in the image and likeness of God, fell from grace.
 And after being scattered across the earth, man lost all dominion over the earth.
 Man was put under the submission of the serpent and his principalities and powers.

 And it was Christ, the son of man, who redeemed creation.
 Christ bound the serpent.
-Christ crushed the heads of the serpent's seeds, the beasts.
+Christ crushed the heads of the serpent's seeds, the nations of the earth, the beasts.
 And at this moment now, in our messianic age, we look forward to His glorious return, and to the resurrection of the dead and the life of the world to come.